 In the confusion, Prof. Howard helps Ken and Jenny escape the exfoliation chamber.
 Ken battles their way through corridors, though not at any kind of blackbelt level.
 Still he does kill a cyborg brutally by crushing it in closing sliding doors.
 (I suspect the two minions Sonny Chiba fights were likely far more prominent in the Japanese release).
 In the final showdown between Ken and Moore, Moore displays remarkable sensitivity by not simply shooting his own minion as the man struggles with Ken, demonstrating why a lot of people signed on regardless of his creepy water cyborg transformation plan.
 However, once again, good old Prof. Howard comes to the rescue, shooting Dr. Moore in the back to stop Moore from shooting Ken after Ken throws the minion into the drink.
 Terror Beneath The Sea is the first and only film in which a Sonny Chiba character is rescued twice by an old white professor.

-Ken, Jenny and Prof. Howard enter an elevator/escape capsule that unfortunately seems to stop on every floor of the biodome.
-They are briefly separated, but are reunited in time to note Dr. Heim fighting a water cyborg.
+Ken, Jenny and Prof. Howard are briefly separated, but are reunited in time to come across Dr. Heim’s dead body.
 Howard sadly notes, “He was killed by a cyborg he himself created.”
 Only a scientist can truly feel this irony.
-With the the underwater city terribly damaged and the counter to the self-destruct device set to detonate in ten seconds, Ken hits the red control button/lever thing and the capsule rockets from the Civilization of the Future back into the sea of the present.
+They enter an elevator/escape capsule that unfortunately seems to stop on every floor of the biodome, leading to another fight.
+With the the underwater city terribly damaged and the counter to the self-destruct device set to detonate in ten seconds, Ken hits the red control button/lever thing and the capsule rockets from the Civilization of the Future back into the ocean of the present.
 Back on the naval base, Prof. Moore cures Ken and Jenny.
 All their dead peeling skin has disappeared and both are fresh and lovely again.
 We end with them walking along the beach, the Navy guys are bickering and presumably all is right with the world—except for the mysterious tracks of a Water Cyborg on the beach.

 But stray water cyborg aside, it’s kind of nice to end a film with Sonny Chiba walking along the beach with his girl.
 How often does that happen?
 Beyond the water cyborg menace, there’s Terry Tsurugi and brutal fights and rapes looming ahead.
 So I’m happy to freeze frame and enjoy a sweet moment with Sonny Chiba.